Tire Basics

 Continental’s contribution.
 In 1904, Continental was the first tire manufacturer to introduce a tread pattern to the pneumatic tires of the time.

-2. Cap Ply.
-This layer, which sits directly below the tread, enables travel at high speeds.
+2. Winding bandage.
+Directly unter the tread is the winding bandage.
+It consists of nylon threads embedded in rubber.
+It improves driving characteristics at high speeds.
 Imagine gathering a length of twine back into a ball, coiling it around and around.
-Jointless cap plies are a little like this.
+The winding bandage is a little like this.
 They consist of a single, strong cord of nylon, embedded in rubber.
 This cord spirals around the circumference of the tire, from one side to the other, without overlapping.

 Continental’s contribution.
 A woven linen fabric embedded in rubber used to perform this function.
 But the crossed threads would rub against each other, resulting in a shorter tire life.
 In 1923, Continental introduced a new cord fabric.
 This fabric (described above) featured cords running in one direction held in place by supporting threads, embedded in rubber.
 Tires incorporating the new fabric lasted much longer.